 TEI Lite doesn't have the tag I want: how do I add it?

 (or ‘TEI Lite has too many tags I don't want: how do I get rid of them?’).
 In either case, the answer is the same: to create a new TEI customization based on TEI Lite, you need to take the customization file that produced the TEI Lite DTD or schema, and modify that file, then generate a new DTD or schema.
 You should not modify the TEI Lite DTD or schema itself directly.
 The specification file for the P5 version of TEI Lite is available.
 Information on how to customize a TEI P5 schema with Roma is also available; see also Getting Started with P5 ODDs.
-The customization files for the P4 version of TEI Lite are also available and may be modified further using the Pizza Chef.
+The customization files for the TEI Lite are also available.

 How can I find out whether the TEI includes tags for the concept I want to encode?

-The TEI Guidelines include an alphabetical list of all elements defined in the Guidelines, available for P5 and for P4.
+The TEI Guidelines include an alphabetical list of all elements defined in the Guidelines.
 You can also browse the full text.
-If you need further guidance, try sending a query to the TEI-L mailing list or contact a nearby TEI Project, or the send email to the TEI editors.
+If you need further guidance, try sending a query to the TEI-L mailing list or contact a nearby TEI project.

 How can I propose a new topic to be covered by the Guidelines?